 Even smaller towns how have little on street parking, observant traffic police and enthusiastic traffic wardens.
 On the spot fines are the order of the day and wide powers to seize vehicles also tend to focus the mind!

-Compliance with the law by Irish drivers, in common with those elsewhere, is not universal.
-Nor cyclists either it would seem!
+Compliance with the law by Irish drivers, in common with those elsewhere, is not universal though it is greatly improved.

 You do not need any special license to drive in Ireland if you are from the USA, Canada, Australia or an EU country.
 If your license is in a non-roman script you will need an International Driving License to either drive here or to rent a car.